-From after 1658, the Maddoxes of our direct line planted or farmed until the mid-20th century.
+From the 17th century, the Maddoxes of our direct line planted or farmed in America for nearly 350 years.
 Almost two decades of research have revealed the locations of most of their plantations and fields in Colonial Maryland, South Carolina, Kentucky and Illinois.

-Below are a few of the known sites, rendered in watercolor by the artist Anne McGraw.
+Below are the known land sites, some rendered in watercolor by the artist Anne McGraw.